-Sales and Use Tax Expansion
+Sales and Use Tax

 ABI is opposed to any statutory or administrative interpretation resulting in an expansion of the sales and use tax base or rate, including any effort to increase sales and use taxes related to service transactions, business inputs and tangible and intangible personal property.
+ABI supports the exemption of all business inputs used in the manufacturing process, including sorbents and effluent treatment services.